abhayishere/DBXp/README.md

 ### Prerequisites
 - Go 1.21+
-- PostgreSQL database
+- PostgreSQL, MySQL, or SQLite database
-- Docker (optional, for database setup)
+- Docker (optional, for database setup and auto-detection)

 ### Installation